microsoft/anomalydetector/README.md

 The project is consisted of three major parts.<br> 1.generate_data.py is used for preprocess the data, where the original continuous time series are splited according to window size and  artificial outliers are injected in proportion. <br>
 `
-python generate_data.py
+python generate_data.py --data <dataset>
 `<br>
 if you want to change the default config, you can use the command line args:<br>
 `
-python generate_data.py --window 256 --step 128
+python generate_data.py -data <dataset> --window 256 --step 128
 `<br>
 2.train.py is the network trianing module of SR-CNN.
-SR transformer is applied on each time-series before training.<br> ` python trian.py
+SR transformer is applied on each time-series before training.<br> ` python trian.py -data <dataset>
 `<br>
 3.evalue.py is the evaluation module.As mentioned in the paper, we set different delays to verify whether a whole section of anomalies can be detected in time.
 For example,
 When delay = 7, for an entire segment of anomaly, if the anomaly detector can issue an alarm at its first 7 points, it is considered that the entire segment of anomaly has been successfully detected, otherwise it is considered to have not been detected.<br>
 Run the code:<br>
 `
-python evalue.py
+python evalue.py -data <dataset>
 `<br>